-- i) Colour coding charts should be displayed prominently in all areas. - ii) Used and Soiled linen (not infected) Place all soiled linen into white Polythene bags at the bedside Except for infected linen. - iii) Infected linen At the bedside first put infected linen (i.e. Contaminated with blood/bodily fluids/urine/faeces or from any isolation Area) into a plastic red alginate bag and then place into a red plastic bag.
-Red Alginate bags can be obtained from the Estates and Facilities Department - iv) Rejected linen If this should occur put reject linen into a separate Green Polythene bag with a piece of paper briefly explaining the issues and stick a label on the outside of the bag marked 'F.A.O.
+- i) Colour coding charts should be displayed prominently in all areas. - ii) Used and Soiled linen (not infected) Place all soiled linen into white Polythene bags at the bedside Except for infected linen. - iii) Infected linen At the bedside first put infected linen (i.e. Contaminated with blood/bodily fluids/urine/faeces or from any isolation Area) into a plastic red fully dissolvable alginate bag and then place into a white plastic bag.
+Red Alginate fully dissolvable bags can be obtained from the Estates and Facilities Department or Amey Helpdesk. - iv) Rejected linen If this should occur put reject linen into a separate pink potato starch bag with a piece of paper briefly explaining the issues and stick a label on the outside of the bag marked 'F.A.O.
 'Name of Laundry Supplier', and return with the rest of the soiled laundry.
-All rejected laundry is inspected on return and replaced on the next delivery.
+All rejected linen is inspected on return and replaced on the next delivery.